 We captured plenty of images of the leopardess sleeping, but in the glary conditions and contending with dappled light, photography was not particularly easy.
 I may go through those images at some stage and publish something.

 We sat there for a while, watching the leopardess sleep, yawn and look around, continuing to snap away as she engaged in typical leopardess behaviour.

 25 minutes later, something amazing happened: a male leopard emerged from the thick, long grasses, and began to climb the trees in which we found the leopardess.

 Not only had we seen a leopard resting in a tree, but we had seen two leopards at the same sighting.
 Double the excitement!

-What we didn’t know, but quickly learned, was that these two leopards were mating!
+What we did not know, but quickly learned, was that these two leopards were mating!

 Here is an image I captured of the larger and older male leopard commencing a tree climb:

-He didn’t need to climb much higher than this, as the female descended and began walking into the scrub.
+He did not need to climb much higher than this, as the female descended and began walking into the scrub.

 The female soon enough swished her tail and brushed against the male, signalling her readiness for mating.